Measurement of the Casimir force between superconductors: Supplementary Information

 \subsubsection{Absolute amplitude calibration}

-The optomechanical equations of motion, Eq.~\eqref{EQ_SI_EOM_full}, provide us with a method to calibrate the mechanical amplitude, since they do not depend on the distance $d$ or the Casimir parameters, pressure $P_\mathrm{c}$ and scaling $n$.
-At small amplitudes, our resonator behaves like a harmonic oscillator since the Casimir effect does not perturb small dynamical motion.
-To calibrate the mechanical amplitude, we need to know the optomechanical parameters of the system, which we characterize in Sec.~\ref{SecSICharacterization}, and the total attenuation between microwave source/vector network analyzer and the cavity entrance.
-We know the attenuator values on our input line (see Fig.~\ref{FigSetup}), but we do not accurately know the cable loss.
+Here we describe the calibration of measured signals into displacement.
+After the calibration of optomechanical parameters described in Sec.~\ref{SecSICharacterization}, a remaining unknown is the total attenuation between microwave sources and the cavity entrance.
+Indeed, input lines include attenuators with known attenuation (see Fig.~\ref{FigSetup}) but also losses incurred along the cables whose exact value is unknown.
+To realize this calibration, we compare the measured response of the system at small displacements with numerical predictions.

-To model our system, we extract the peak power observed on the first red and first blue sideband ($\omega_\mathrm{c} \pm \omega_\mathrm{m}$) and the power in the drive pedestal on the red sideband.
-Then we let Eq.~\eqref{EQ_SI_EOM_full} evolve numerically until it has settled into a steady state, and simulate the steady state for \SI{10}{\milli\second}.
-We compute the Fourier transform of the output field, as in Eq.~\eqref{EqSI_outputfield}, which gives us the observed power, while we obtain the mechanical oscillation amplitude from the size of the orbit of $\hat{x}, \hat{p}$ of Eq.~\eqref{EQ_SI_EOM_full}.
-We repeat this for all combinations of the cavity drive and sideband drive power ($P_\mathrm{mw}$ and $P_\mathrm{sb}$ respectively).
-The final observed spectrum of Eq.~\eqref{EqSI_outputfield} is multiplied with the scale factor (W/phonon) $S_\mathrm{c}$ found in Sec.~\ref{SecSICharacterization}, compensated for the measurement bandwidth in the experiment and the finite simulation time.
+To model the response, we let Eq.~\eqref{EQ_SI_EOM_full} evolve numerically until it has settled into a steady state, and simulate the steady state for an additional \SI{10}{\milli\second}.
+We compute the Fourier transform of the output field, as in Eq.~\eqref{EqSI_outputfield}, which gives us the observed power, while we obtain the mechanical oscillation amplitude from the size of the orbit of $\tilde{x}$ of Eq.~\eqref{EQ_SI_EOM_full}.
+To scale the simulated signal in the same way as the measured signal, we multiply the simulation result by the detection scale factor (W/photon) $S_{\rm c}$ found in Sec.~\ref{SecSICharacterization} and compensate for the finite simulation time.
+We then compare the maximum simulated power around the first red and the first blue sideband ($\omega_c\pm \omega_m$) with the maximum measured amplitude.
+We calibrate the cables attenuation by matching the computed and measured signals simultaneously for these two sidebands' maxima (see \ref{FigSI_absoluteamplitudecalibration}) as well as for a point on the side of the red sideband detuned by 3 kHz (see Fig.~\ref{FigSI_absoluteamplitudecalibration2}).
+Fig.~\ref{FigSI_absoluteamplitudecalibration} shows that the calibrated values allow to match data and simulations for all combinations where both powers are in the range $[{-40\,\rm dB}, -30\,\rm dB]$: these powers correspond to those for which the mechanical responses were measured to be approximately Lorentzian and therefore reasonably well described by Eq.~\eqref{EQ_SI_EOM_full}.
+Additionally, \ref{FigSI_absoluteamplitudecalibration2} shows that the same calibrated values allow to match data and simulations at all powers for the off-resonant point where the displacement is also very small.